Pushplaybang/backshadow/README.md

 Also note that clicking on the backshadow will close it and fire a close event, this is useful in most situations, but a override is in the works.

+## Body Class
+When backshadow opens it adds a class to the body in the format `backshadow-visible-<id>` allowing you to style other elements in the dom, usually behind the shadow, while its active.

 ### Contributions and Suggestions Welcome!
-Have something you think this needs or could use as an improvement, let me know.  add [an issue on github]() or fork and create a pull request.
+Have something you think this needs or could use as an improvement, let me know.  add [an issue on github](https://github.com/Pushplaybang/backshadow/issues) or fork and create a pull request.